Doctoral Programme in Communication, Educational and Humanities from the Universitat Internacional de Catalunya

 Objectives

-• To boost the analysis and comprehension of processes that generate culture and the anthropological structures they are based on.
-It also involves the study of its various manifestations based on the most representative disciplines in humanities: history, philosophy, art and literature.
+- To promote the analysis and understanding of the processes that generate culture and the anthropological structures that sustain them, as well as the study of diverse manifestations based on the most representative disciplines within the humanities: history, philosophy, art, and literature.

-• To contribute to the study and ethical discussion of the most relevant human and social issues present in our society.
+- To contribute to the study and ethical discussion of the most relevant human and social issues affecting our society.

-• To optimise the culture management and the methodological development of tools that contribute to boosting and disseminating cultural heritage, as well as the competences that allow cultural managers to take on a more professional profile, as has been the aim for the last few years on the University Master’s Degree in Cultural Management taught at the UIC Barcelona Faculty of Humanities.
+- To optimize the management of culture and the methodological development of tools that contribute to the promotion and dissemination of cultural heritage, as well as the skills that enable a more professional practice of the role of cultural manager, as has been promoted for years by the Official Master's Degree in Cultural Management at the Faculty of Humanities at UIC Barcelona.

-• To promote the cross-disciplinary nature of the humanities, particularly in relation to the field of education and communication, without excluding other fields of interdisciplinary research, that already exist in our University, such as medical humanities.
+- To promote the transversality of the humanities, especially in relation to the fields of education and communication, without excluding other areas of interdisciplinary research already existing at our university, such as medical humanities.

-• To promote the cultivation and development of a reflective and critical spirit which, based on a profound knowledge of the humanist tradition offers greater comprehension of process in the contemporary world.
-It also responds creatively to the lacks and challenges in a globalised society, which is technologically and eminently visual.
+- To promote the cultivation and development of a reflective and critical spirit, which, based on a deep knowledge of the humanistic tradition, can offer a better understanding of the processes of the contemporary world and respond creatively to the shortcomings and challenges of a globalized, technological, and eminently visual society.

 Stable teachers in the programme